 While any large, successful, comprehensive university engages in many activities that it must perform well, we recognize at this point in time that there are some key areas that call for special focus and attention in order to move us to the next level of excellence.
 Four such focal themes emerged during the Flagship Forum, and they developed into the four foundational “pillars” guiding our strategic planning effort.
 The first two pillars — Academic Excellence and Healthy and Vibrant Communities — focus upon the key aspects of our mission, our very reason for being, as Mississippi’s flagship university.
 The final two pillars — People, Places, and Resources and Athletics Excellence — are key enablers that help us accomplish our mission and will continue to propel us forward.

-On August 29, 2016, the University held its first-ever university-wide Town Hall meeting, where several hundred faculty, staff, students, and alumni gathered to hear Chancellor Vitter highlight the state of the University, followed by an interactive session for participants to provide suggestions, comments, and ideas related to the four themes noted above.
+On Aug.
+29, 2016, the university held its first-ever university-wide Town Hall meeting, where several hundred faculty, staff, students, and alumni gathered to hear Chancellor Vitter highlight the state of the University, followed by an interactive session for participants to provide suggestions, comments, and ideas related to the four themes noted above.
 Over 550 suggestions were compiled and summarized to identify opportunities and challenges.
 The emerging ideas spanned a broad range of topics — from academic programs to campus climate to infrastructure to community engagement — and much more.
-The Town Hall is now envisioned as an annual event essential to the University’s progress, producing ideas that will continue to inform the University’s culture and decision-making.
+The Town Hall is now envisioned as an annual event essential to the University’s progress, producing ideas that will continue to inform the University’s culture and decision making.

-Applying input from the Flagship Forum and Town Hall meeting, the Strategic Planning Council — consisting of faculty, staff, students, and administrators — began to analyze the University’s strengths and envision ways to propel it from great to greater.
-The Council reviewed UM Oxford’s previous strategic plan, UM 2020, gathered additional data (including an extensive survey of students, faculty, staff, alumni, and other community stakeholders), and identified initiatives and goals for each of the four pillars to move the University toward its vision of international preeminence.
+Applying input from the Flagship Forum and Town Hall meeting, the Strategic Planning Council — consisting of faculty, staff, students, and administrators and chaired by Provost and Executive Vice Chancellor Noel Wilkin — began to analyze the university’s strengths and envision ways to propel it from great to greater.
+The council reviewed UM Oxford’s previous strategic plan, UM 2020, gathered additional data (including an extensive survey of students, faculty, staff, alumni, and other community stakeholders), and identified initiatives and goals for each of the four pillars to move the University toward its vision of international preeminence.

-The transformative initiatives identified in FLAGSHIP FORWARD are university-wide — engaging all campuses and all constituents — while the goals are specific to the Oxford and regional campuses.
+This strategic plan, FLAGSHIP FORWARD, is built around these four pillars of excellence with multiple goals specific to UM Oxford.
+Each pillar also supports a transformative initiative, the first three of which are university-wide — engaging all campuses and all constituents.
 Metrics allow us to measure progress and evaluate objective outcomes essential to attaining our goals.
 Together, these initiatives, goals, and metrics are key to sustaining our current momentum and achieving our imagined future of international preeminence as a leader in inspiring minds, discovering knowledge, and transforming lives.